 Commercial success in Isokon’s first period was thwarted by Britain’s entry into World War II and then by the leanness of the post-War years.
 In 1963 Pritchard, always an optimist when it came to promoting design, restarted production of Breuer’s Long Chair and Nesting Tables on a very limited basis.
 He also commissioned Ernest Race to redesign the Penguin Donkey.
 It was not until 1982, however, that Jack Pritchard asked Chris McCourt to carry on the production and sale of Isokon pieces.
 Since then McCourt has reintroduced, for the first time since 1939, classics such as the Short Chair, Dining Table, and the original Penguin Donkey.
 With original pieces from the late 1930’s selling for many thousands of pounds, Isokon Plus continues to make available to a wider market nearly all of the original Isokon designs.

 The founding traditions of Isokon continue today with the development and production of new products from contemporary designers.
 Barber Osgerby’s Loop Table, Loop Shelf and Flight Stool were the first of these followed shortly by Michael Sodeau’s Wing Range and Tomoko and Shin Azumi’s Donkey 3.
-Most recently, Barber Osgerby collaborated with Isokon Plus to create the winning entry in the Bodleian Libraries Chair Competition and this chair will soon be in production as the newest addition to the range.
+In 2014, Barber Osgerby collaborated with Isokon Plus to create the winning entry in the Bodleian Libraries Chair Competition and this chair is now in production.
 Isokon’s designs of the 1930’s have endured as among the most important and original of the 20th century and new Isokon Plus pieces are set to become the classics of the next century.